 All those who interview you will be a specialist in the area, or part of the area, of study you have applied to do.
 Usually, the Director of Studies (the person who would oversee your studies during your time at Cambridge) for the subject is one of the interviewers.
-The other interviewers will be teaching officers at the college who teach the subject or a part of that subject.
+The other interviewers are likely to be University teaching officers who teach the subject or a part of that subject.
 Therefore, some Chemistry experts may interview Medical Sciences candidates, or Classicists may interview Historians.
 The only occasions where a non-specialist in the subject will be involved in the interview, is if one of your interviewers will be the Admissions Tutor.

 Some interviews may be structured around information you are given to look at before the interview or during the interview.
 All candidates are given the same or similar material, and again this is to test how you think through new problems.
 Demonstrating your enthusiasm is key in interviews – after all you are trying to persuade the interviewers to let you study the subject for 3 or 4 years.
 In order to demonstrate your self-motivation, you will most likely be asked questions designed to show that you have read around your chosen subject and, where you’ve already studied the subject, done more than the syllabus demands.

-When being interviewed, the interviewers will often play “Devil’s Advocate” and present differing arguments to your own.
-They may also bring in different angles to a subject.
+When being interviewed, the interviewers may present differing arguments to your own or may bring in different angles to a subject.
 This is to encourage debate and to see how you can handle differing opinions and articulate your views.
 They are not telling you that you are wrong and you are not meant blindly to agree with everything they say.
 Be confident in your own opinions and enjoy the intellectual debate.
 Don’t try and say what you think the interviewers want you to say, or what you think your teachers would have wanted you to say – say what you think and be yourself.

 Downing will not expect you to have encyclopedic knowledge of your subject.
 We are not testing how much you know but more how you apply your knowledge, articulate your views and construct an argument.
 Interviewers will expect you: